Table of Contents

 Is React a framework or a library?

 React is a library, not a complete framework.
-It only concerns itself with constructing user interfaces, particularly the frontend of a website or application.
-For things like routing, state management, or communicating with a backend, you must employ other libraries or tools in addition to React.
+It focuses on building user interfaces, particularly the frontend of a website or application.
+For features such as routing, state management, or backend communication, you need to use additional libraries or tools alongside React.

 Are React and React.js the same?

 Yes, they are identical.
-React is sometimes referred to as React.js to highlight the fact that it is a JavaScript library.
-Both names point to the same web interface building technology.
+React is sometimes called React.js to emphasize that it is a JavaScript library.
+Both names refer to the same web interface building technology.

 Do I need to know JavaScript to learn React?

 Yes.
-React is JavaScript-based, so the JS fundamentals, such as variables, functions, arrays, objects, and ES6 syntax, need to be known to work with components, props, and state.
-Without this, you won’t be able to use React properly.
+React is JavaScript-based, so you need to know JS fundamentals such as variables, functions, arrays, objects, and ES6 syntax to work with components, props, and state.
+Without this knowledge, you will not be able to use React properly.

 Is React only for big applications?

-No. React is suitable for both small and big projects.
-Small websites or individual interactive elements such as forms, sliders, or dynamic content blocks can also utilize React.
+No. React is suitable for both small and large projects.
+Small websites or individual interactive elements, such as forms, sliders, or dynamic content blocks, can also use React.

 Does React handle backend operations?

-No. React only manages the frontend interface.
-Any backend operations, like fetching or storing data, need to be handled by APIs, server code, or external services.
+No, React only manages the frontend interface.
+Any backend operations, such as fetching or storing data, must be handled by APIs, server code, or external services.